Dumarsais Estimé

-In May 1950, a coup d’état organised by a military junta overthrew the government of Estimé and placed its leader, Paul Magloire, as head of the country, where he would be elected to the presidency in October 1950.
+In May 1950, a coup d’état organized by a military junta overthrew the government of Estimé and placed its leader, Paul Magloire, as head of the country, where he would be elected to the presidency in October 1950.
 Estimé was shortly deposed and exiled by the Haitian army led by Franck Lavaud.
-After several sojourns in France, Jamaica and the USA, he died in New York on 20 July 1953.
+After travelling in France, Jamaica, and the USA, he died in New York on July 20, 1953.
+Estimé was the last president to be constitutionally elected to office by the Chamber of Deputies, whereas Magloire was the first to be elected to office by universal adult male suffrage.